RomanKonovalov/spring-webapp-archetype/README.md

 ## About

-It's a spring base web application archetype with the following basic functionality:
+It's a spring based web application archetype with the following basic functionality:

   *  Security (embedded Admin and User roles).
   *  Roles and accounts administration.